-Laws regarding defamation were created long before the internet was invented, thus causing a plethora of problems for judges trying to apply decades-old law to modern day dilemmas.
+Laws regarding defamation were created long before the internet was invented, thus causing a plethora of problems for judges trying to apply decades-old law to modern-day dilemmas.
 It is dysfunctional, creating a grey area when it comes to social media and defamation.
-Defamation laws are a little late, they have not had a chance to catch up with the times.
+Defamation laws are a little outdated and have not had a chance to catch up with the times.
 The era of technology in which we live has created a world in which information can be published with the click of a button.
 Can defamation law really keep up with the vast, instantaneous entity that is social media?
 Nevertheless, as people increasingly rely on the internet as a source of information, we will see a positive correlation with the number of online libel lawsuits.

 Review Websites